About the Hunter Park GardenHouse

 - Permaculture Design Certificate Course, an internationally recognized 72 hour course developed to empower you with the tools of Permaculture Design.

-- Yard Call Service- Our Gardening Educator, AmeriCorps member, provides free assistance to home gardeners to help them tackle various gardening issues.
+- Yard Call Service- Our Gardening Educator, AmeriCorps member, provides assistance to home gardeners to help them tackle various gardening issues.

 - Plant starts- large assortment of veggie, herb, and flower starts!
 Sustainably-grown in the Hunter Park GardenHouse.